 What to see in South Africa?

-Cape Town – one of the most popular tourist destinations in southern Africa with world-famous vineyards
+Cape Town – one of the best cities in South Africa to visit most popular tourist destinations in southern Africa with world-famous vineyards

 Cradle of humanity – lots of ancient fossils found here, which can be seen at museums there in South Africa.